• Skip to content

 One downside to this is the clear casing can lead to algae growth.

-Ultra-Filtration (UF) membrane systems
+Ultra-Filtration (UF) Membrane Systems

 For an all in one system that can get rid of even the finest sediment plus contaminants like bacteria, chloramine, hydrogen sulfide, metals, and other organic compounds then these filters are ideal.
 They are multistage filters so you don’t use them as a pre filter for other systems like a Reverse Osmosis.